 In the 2020-2021 season, Kim was named a Tulsa district winner of the Metropolitan Opera National Council Auditions.
-Kim was invited by Korea National Opera to participate in their newly-launched masterclass series, which ended with a gala concert in Inchoon Art Hall, a newly opened recital hall at the prestigious Seoul Arts Center.
-Kim was also invited by the Gyeonggi Cultural Foundation to sing in their opera gala as Count Almaviva from Il Barbiere di Siviglia.
+Kim was invited by Korea National Opera to participate in their newly-launched masterclass series, and was invited by the Gyeonggi Cultural Foundation to sing in their opera gala as Count Almaviva from Il Barbiere di Siviglia

 In the 2019-2020 season, Kim made his debut at Wolf Trap Opera performing Brighella in Ariadne auf Naxos.
 Kim also sang in the Scenes Program as Dan Leno from Elizabeth Cree and Flute from A Midsummer Night’s Dream, and was selected to sing in Lawrence Brownlee’s public masterclass.
 Kim participated in the workshops of Huang Ruo’s M. Butterfly for in New York City for Santa Fe Opera, which was set to be premiered at Santa Fe Opera in the summer of 2020.
 Kim was scheduled to make his return to Santa Fe Opera as a second year apprentice artist but the season was cancelled due to the COVID-19 pandemic.
 Kim was selected by Auditorium(월간객석), one of Asia's most prestigious performing arts magazines, as one of their rising opera stars.